oceanseth/VCMail/README.md

   - Whether Jill and Steve work at the same company or your company
   - If this is internal communication
   - Allows 'share with internal' tagged emails to be linked to/seen by Jill when she's at the same company as you.
+  - Ensures Jill is the only one able to read the email or the content it links to.

 ---